 5. Discover Brayon Culture in Edmundston

 The culture of the Madawaska region of New Brunswick is unique in the province.
 Edmundston makes the perfect base to explore the food, language, history, and nature of this distinct culture and offers plenty of activities for all styles of traveller.
 Don’t miss the stunning Botanical Garden.
+A relaxing walk through this stunning garden is one of our favourite things to do in New Brusnwick.

 6. Explore the Diverse Ecosystems of Kouchibouguac National Park